 Pst, Check out also my other shrove bun inspired recipes:

-½ cup coconut whipped cream (about one can full-fat coconut milk kept in a fridge)
+- ½ cup coconut whipped cream (about one can of full-fat coconut milk kept in the fridge)

 - 2 tbsp water + 1 tbsp maple syrup

-TIP: If you don't tolerate almonds, ude can replase almond meal with 1/2 cup coconut flour.
-In that case you can replace the chia-water mixture with 3 organic eggs.
-Whip the eggs with the sugar until light and fluffy and then add to dry iningredients with coconut whipped cream.
-Always add enough flour or coconut whipped cream so that the dough is nice and fluffy, not crubly and dry or too sticky or loose.
+TIP: If you don’t like almonds, you can replace almond meal with 1/2 cup of coconut flour.
+In that case you can replace the chia -water mixture with 3 organic eggs.
+Whip the eggs with the sugar until light and fluffy and then add to dry ingredients with whipped coconut cream.
+Always add enough flour or whipped coconut cream so that the dough is nice and fluffy, not crumbly and dry or too sticky or loose.

 Mix chia seeds and water in a small bowl and leave to thicken.

-Take the coconut milk can from the fridge and scoop out the white thick paste from the into a another bowl.
+Take the coconut milk can from the fridge and scoop out the white thick paste into another bowl.
 Whip until fluffy.

 COCONUT WHIPPED CREAM

-2 can full-fat coconut milk (kept in a fridge)
+- 2 can full-fat coconut milk (keep in the fridge)

-Take the coconut milk cans from the fridge and scoop out the white thick paste from the into a bowl.
+Take the coconut milk cans from the fridge and scoop out the white thick paste into a bowl.
 Add syrup and vanilla.
 Whip until fluffy.
-If the mixture gets too warm and runny, keep a while in a fridge so that it gets as thick as normal whipped cream.
+If the mixture gets too warm and runny, keep in a fridge for awhile so that it gets as thick as normal whipped cream.
 Use as a filling in semlas with almond paste.

 FOLLOW VANELJA ON:Food, Sweet, winter